Tips & Tricks for Adding and Importing entries

 If you'd rather not get any audible feedback from the scanner when an entry has been found in the background (that little 'ding' sound) you can turn this off by opening the application Terminal found in Applications/Utilities and typing in the line below, followed by a return:

 If you have a built-in iSight but would prefer to use an external camera for scanning, plug in your camera and then press the 'iSight' button in the search window.
 This will bring up a dialogue where you can choose which camera to use for the future.
 If you want to change this setting at some point, hold down the Ctrl key and then press the 'iSight' button to bring up the dialogue again.

 If you don't have much personal data to import from another program then a quick way to move your data into Bookpedia is to simply export the UPC/EAN or ASIN field as a tab or comma delimited file and paste that list into the 'Add multiple' feature in Bookpedia.
 This can also be done with only the Title field but the UPC or EANs will get you more accurate results when you search for advanced information.

 Instead of choosing a site from the magnifying glass in the search window or the gear button in the Edit window, you can also use the keyboard shortcut Command-Control-[digit] to choose the site.
 The digit depends on the order of your sites in the Preferences > Sites.

 For example, if your sites are ordered like this in the Preferences:

-Then a search on Doghouse would correspond to the keyboard shortcut Command-Control-1, a search on Freebase would correspond to Command-Control-2, a search on Moby Games would correspond to Command-Control-3.
+Then a search in Doghouse would correspond to the keyboard shortcut Command-Control-1, a search on the LoC would correspond to Command-Control-2, a search on AbeBooks would correspond to Command-Control-3, etc.